mtjon/docker-tut/exercises/1-validate-install/README.md

 docker <command> <sub-command> (options)
 ```

-Those who have already been using docker for a while might be used to running commands like `docker run ...` or `docker images`.
+Those who have already been using docker for a while might be used to running commands like `docker run [options] <image>` or `docker images`.
 This was of the form:

 ```shell
 docker <command> (options)